-Qualitative: Students must maintain a 2.0 cumulative GPA
+Qualitative: Students must maintain a 2.0 cumulative GPA.
+Cumulative grade point average is calculated from all grades achieved by a student, not just one term.

 Pace: Students must complete 67% of cumulative units attempted

 Maximum Timeframe:

 - a.
 Once a student has completed an Associate Degree, aid eligibility will be suspended. - b.
 Students must complete their declared program of study within 150% of the published length of the program.
 Failure to complete a declared program by the number of allowable units will result in suspension of aid.
 BCC programs of study and maximum attempted units: